somebadcode/avltree/README.md

 ## What is an AVL tree?

-An AVL tree is a balancing search tree.
+An AVL tree is a self-balancing binary search tree.

 ## Features